 A journey to meet Cacao

-After smudging each of us with sage, Rebekah guides us into a deep chakra-opening connection with Mother Earth and the Celestial Body.
+After smudging each of us with sage, our guide leads us into a deep chakra-opening connection with Mother Earth and the Celestial Body.
 She then talks us through a journey to meet Cacao.
 Her spirit comes to me as a deep sense of grounding trust that floods my cells.
 It’s very cosy, very comfortable.
-We are then left to commune with Cacao and listen to her messages, and all the while Rebekah is dropping reminders to release negativity through our feet as black sludge, and is shaking a rattle over us in turn.
+We are then left to commune with Cacao and listen to her messages, and all the while our guide is dropping reminders to release negativity through our feet as black sludge, and is shaking a rattle over us in turn.
 My message was a reminder of something that I know needs to be done, but have been avoiding doing for some time.
 It wasn’t comfortable to be reminded of it, but that delicious cosiness that flooded my being at the start of the journey supported me into a resignation to just get on with it.

 The journey took about 30 minutes I think – I was pretty spaced out when we were summoned back to rejoin the circle.
 Afterwards, listening to everyone sharing, I just wanted to slink right back into cosy meditation, but I made myself tell my story and that helped bring me down to earth.